kolkhis/tech-notes/ato/cls/index.md

 (provided when you get your ticket) to check in.
 Once you submit, an ID is automatically printed at the check-in booth.
 The volunteer attaches your badge to a lanyard (provided by Google), and hands it to you with a smile.
 The entire process was quick and efficient.
-I'd expect nothing less from a great group of talented engineers.

 After checking in, I started walking the halls of the convention center.
 I saw all of the sponsors setting up their booths.
 The actual paid conference spans